sriniguna/f2/README.md

 F2
 ==

-F2 is a light-weight, responsive theme for WordPress released for free under the [GPL][].
+F2 is a clean looking responsive theme for WordPress released for free under the [GPL][].
 F2 Version 2.0 is completelely rebuilt based on the _s theme.

 *Please Note: Version 2.0 is a massive update.
 If you are using an older version of the theme, mind that you will have to redefine all your customizations when you upgrade, this is the case even if you are using a child theme.
 If you have too many customizations, you may want to stick with the older version.
 If for any reason you want to revert back to the older version of the theme, you can download v1.2 from the [F2 Home Page][].
 Version 2.0 requires WordPress 3.4 or above.*